skatkov/devtui/README.md

 DevTUI includes both a TUI and CLI interface.

 ### 🖥 TUI
-Run `devtui` you’ll see a list of available tools — just pick one and go!
+Run `devtui` you'll see a list of available tools — just pick one and go!

 ### Autocompletion
 Run a one of these commands depending on shell